The incredible PICO DO ARIEIRO MADEIRA – Sunrise spots, hike & more

 Best time to go to Pico do Arieiro Madeira

-Each season on Madeira has its own beauty.
-We lived for 6 months on Madeira and went many times to Pico do Arieiro.
-After the summer period you can expect the ground to be a bit orange brown.
+Each season on Madeira Island has its beauty.
+We lived for 7 months on Ilha da Madeira and went many times to Pico do Arieiro.
+After the summer period, you can expect the ground to be a bit orange-brown.
 But after a few rainy weeks, the soil turns green and looks like a different landscape!
-During spring time the flowers start to bloom, creating again a different atmosphere.
-Chances of low hanging clouds is in every season, and you just have to be a bit lucky the get the perfect conditions.
-So a ‘best season’ to visit Pico do Arieiro is hard to say because every season has its own beauty!
+During springtime the flowers start to bloom, creating again a different atmosphere.
+Chances of a cloud cover are in every season, and you just have to be a bit lucky the get the perfect conditions.
+So the ‘best season’ to visit Pico do Arieiro is hard to say because every season has its iconic beauty!

-Best time of the day to visit Pico do Arieiro
+What is the best time of the day to visit Pico do Arieiro?

-Both sunrise and sunset is a good time to visit Pico do Arieiro.
-But witnessing a sunrise at Pico do Arieiro above the clouds is something memorable.
-How the orange, red sun lights up the brown green landscape and white clouds is something so unique.
-You can eventually combine the hike to Pico Ruivo together with watching sunrise at Arieiro.
-So this would be a great half day adventure.
-But of course it depends on the weather circumstances if you will get the perfect conditions.
-With sunrise you can’t check the webcam upfront to see how the weather is, so it’s always a gamble.
-After so many visits with perfect outcome and complete fails, we said to each other for every time we were doubting: “You’ll only know when you go” haha!
+Both sunrise and sunset are good times to visit Pico do Arieiro on Madeira.
+But witnessing a sunrise at Pico do Arieiro above the sea of clouds is something memorable.
+How the orange, red sun light up the brown-green landscape and white clouds is something so unique.
+You can eventually combine the hike to Pico Ruivo summit with watching the sunrise at Arieiro.
+So this would be a great half-day adventure.
+But of course, it depends on the weather circumstances if you will get the perfect conditions.
+With sunrise you can’t check the Pico do Arieiro webcam upfront as it will be too dark to see how the weather is, so it’s always a gamble.
+After so many visits with perfect outcomes and complete fails, we said to each other every time we were doubting: “You’ll only know when you go”!

-The pro with sunset is that you can check the webcam before you go up there.
-In that way you can estimate your chances on having clouds or not.
+The pro with Sunset is that you can check the Pico do Arieiro webcam before you go up there.
+In that way, you can estimate your chances of having a cloud cover or not.
 Or maybe Arieiro is completely covered in fog so you won’t see anything.
-But then at least you can ‘abort the mission’, because it’s a bit of a pity to drive all the way up and find out you’re IN the clouds instead of ABOVE the clouds.
+But then at least you can ‘abort the mission’, because it’s a bit of a pity to drive up and find out you’re in the clouds instead of above the clouds.

-Best type of weather to visit Pico do Arieiro (with low hanging clouds!)
+The best type of weather to visit Pico do Arieiro (with a sea of clouds)

-Madeira has a micro climate.
-This means that all the small regions within the general climate zone have their own unique climatic conditions.
-They exist specifically on Madeira because of the varied landscapes such as hills, mountains and water.
+Madeira has a microclimate.
+This means that all the small regions within the general climate zone have their unique climatic conditions.
+They exist specifically on Madeira because of the varied landscapes such as hills, mountains, and water.
 Therefore it can be warm and sunny with clear skies along the south coast, but cold and foggy in the mountains.
 This also means that it’s very difficult to predict when you’ll have the best conditions at Pico do Arieiro.
-You can check the webcam daily to follow the development of clouds at Pico do Arieiro or just go to the peak and hope for a good sunrise!
-We’ve heard from other photographers that they went up to Arieiro for 12 times in a week (sunrise and sunset), but still didn’t got the very best conditions…
+You can check the Pico do Arieiro webcam daily to follow the development of a cloud cover at Pico do Arieiro or just go to the peak and hope for a good sunrise!
+We’ve heard from other photographers that they went up to Arieiro 12 times a week (sunrise and sunset), but still didn’t get the very best conditions.

 Pico do Arieiro webcam